 The BIOS Setup program and help messages are supported in US English.
-Additional languages are available in the Integrator's Toolkit utility.
-Check the Intel website for details.
+Check the Intel web site for support.

 3.6.2 Custom Splash Screen

 During POST, an Intel[®] splash screen is displayed by default.
 This splash screen can be augmented with a custom splash screen.
 The Intel Integrator's Toolkit that is available from Intel can be used to create a custom splash screen.